January is Cervical Cancer Awareness Month

 More on cervical cancer

-- National guidelines say that most women can stop screening for cervical cancer after age 65 if they have a history of negative screening results.
-However, a study published in the AACR journal Cancer Epidemiology, Biomarkers & Prevention suggested that if cervical cancer is found in women who are past the age of regular screening, the cancer is more likely to be found at a later stage of the disease.
+• National guidelines say that most women can stop screening for cervical cancer after age 65 if they have a history of negative screening results.
+However, a study published in the AACR journal Cancer Epidemiology, Biomarkers & Prevention suggested that cervical cancer in women who are past the age of regular screening is more likely to be at a later stage of the disease.
 AACR’s Cancer Today magazine reported on the study and what it means for older women.

-- On Cancer Research Catalyst, the AACR blog, you can learn more about how researchers are engineering creative solutions around the world to vaccinate, screen, and treat patients with cervical cancer.
+• Experts believe that cervical cancer can be virtually eliminated.
+On Cancer Research Catalyst, the AACR blog, you can learn more about how researchers are implementing creative solutions around the world to vaccinate, screen, and treat patients with cervical cancer.

 What the AACR Is Doing in The Area of cervical cancer research

-The AACR is currently supporting three scientific grants in this area, two under the Beginning Investigator Grant for Catalytic Research (BIG Cat) Initiative and one through the Victoria’s Secret Global Fund for Women’s Cancers Career Development Award, in Partnership with Pelotonia & AACR.
+The AACR is currently supporting four scientific grants in cervical cancer.
+Three are under the Beginning Investigator Grant for Catalytic Research (BIG Cat) Initiative.
+One is through the Victoria’s Secret Global Fund for Women’s Cancers Career Development Award, in Partnership with Pelotonia and the AACR.

 The BIG Cat grantees are:

-- Abram Kamiza, PhD, a postdoctoral researcher at the University of the Witwatersrand in South Africa, who is studying “Evolving genetic factors for cervical cancer in women of African ancestry.”
+• Abram Kamiza, PhD, a postdoctoral researcher at the University of the Witwatersrand in South Africa.
+He is studying “Evolving genetic factors for cervical cancer in women of African ancestry.”

-- Imran O. Morhason-Bello, MD, PhD, a senior lecturer and consultant gynecologist at the University of Ibadan, Nigeria, who is researching “Epigenetic biomarkers of anal HPV Infection in women with cervical HPV.”
+• Imran O. Morhason-Bello, MD, PhD, a senior lecturer and consultant gynecologist at the University of Ibadan, Nigeria.
+He is researching “Epigenetic biomarkers of anal HPV Infection in women with cervical HPV.”

 For more information